jvp-ux/learnjunipa/src/pages/documentation/how-to-record-a-significant-event.md

 ---
 templateKey: documentation-post
-title: How to record a significant event
+title: Recording and reviewing  significant events
-description: What are significant events and how can they help NCCD adjustments and best practice for teachers.
+description: Recording and reviewing significant events for students with trauma-based disabilities can assist with better management and adjustments for each student.
-tags:
   - events
   - students
 ---